-As a result of the many generous donors the University of Michigan-Flint is Fortunate to have, we are able to offer over 200 scholarships each year, in addittion to those listed on this page.
-These scholarships recognize and support academic excellence, extracurricular activities, service to the university and community, and student research scholarships are offered to students in all programs of study and all grade levels.
+As a result of many generous donors the University of Michigan-Flint is proud to award over $1.1 million in student scholarships each year.
+These scholarships recognize and support academic excellence, student research, extracurricular activities, and service to the university and community at large.
+The scholarships are offered to students in all programs of study and all grade levels.
 More information on the scholarship application period is below.

 Scholarships are open to any admitted UM-Flint student.
 Students may apply only once an aid year.
-For existing graduate students, to maximize your chances for scholarship consideration, you should file your on-line scholarship application by undergraduate deadline to be considered for those scholarships open to all students regardless of your class level.
-Your name will also be included for graduate scholarship consideration after the June 1 deadline.
+For existing graduate students, to maximize your chances for scholarship consideration, you are encouraged to file your on-line scholarship application by the undergraduate deadline to be considered for those scholarships open to all students regardless of your class level.
+The undergraduate student deadline is February 15, 2017.
+If you are a current UM-Flint graduate student or have been admitted by June 1, 2017, your application will also be included for graduate scholarship consideration after the June 1 deadline.

 - Have you had an interruption, postponement, or break in your education?